-Introduction to Pastoral Ministry Distance education course.
+AU/HSI course.
 A study of good church administration, combining pastoral leadership with church management.
-Addresses, the four-dimensional role of the pastor-person, administrator, church leader, and priest.
+Addresses the fourdimensional role of the pastor-person, administrator, church leader, and priest.

-Introduction to Pastoral Leadership A study of the principles of leadership as applied (1)to pastoral ministry.
+Introduction to Church Leadership

+A study of the principles of leadership as applied to pastoral ministry.
 Spring